What Are You Waiting For? (D4vd song)

-"What Are You Waiting For" is a song by American singer and songwriter D4vd.
-Released by Darkroom and Interscope Records on March 28, 2025, it serves as the fourth single from his debut studio album, Withered.
+"What Are You Waiting For?" is a song by American singer-songwriter D4vd.
+It was released on March 28, 2025, as the fourth single from his debut studio album, Withered, under Darkroom and Interscope Records.

 Background

-The official music video for the song was released after the song, the aforementioned features streamers Pokimane and JasonTheWeen, while the Fortnite music video is a montage.
-The song was released on D4vd's birthday.
+The official music video for the song features streamers Pokimane and JasonTheWeen and was released after the song.
+The song was released on D4vd's 20th birthday.
+After D4vd's involvement in the killing of Celeste Rivas Hernandez became publicized, the song was pulled from the soundtrack of Madden NFL 26.
+The music video was filmed in real-time on the streaming platform Twitch.

 Critical reception

 Aaron Williams of Uproxx described it as an "optimistic" pop-rock anthem.